About the Section

 Today, the section has more than 300 members and continues to grow.
 Since 1996, animal law has become a mainstream discipline and is taught at law schools throughout the country, including SMU Dedman School of Law, South Texas College of Law, Texas Wesleyan School of Law, the University of Houston College of Law, and the University of Texas in Austin.

-Past chairs of the section are Jean Jennings, Yolanda Eisenstein, Dena Fisher, Kathy Brown, Amy Bures Danna, Lisa McClain, James W. Collins, Joel Hailey, Randall Duke, and Inez VanderBurg.
+Past chairs of the section are Fran Ortiz, Randy Turner, Jean Jennings, Yolanda Eisenstein, Dena Fisher, Kathy Brown, Amy Bures Danna, Lisa McClain, James W. Collins, Joel Hailey, Randall Duke, and Inez VanderBurg.